nickwohnhas/oo-amtrak-pca-000/README.md

 The tickets know three things:

 * The name of the station where the rider gets on
-* The station name where they get off
+* The name of the station where the rider gets off
 * The name of the ticket purchaser

-The vending machines know about that route that their stationed on.
-For instance, a ticketing machine in San Diego only knows about the Pacific Surfliner line while a ticket machine in Rhode Island only knows about the Acela Express line.
-This makes sense because people would rarely get a ticket from LA to Santa Barbara while they're at a train station in New York, right?
+The vending machines know about the route that they're stationed on.
+For instance, a ticketing machine in San Diego only knows about the Pacific Surfliner line while a ticket machine in Rhode Island only knows about the Northeast line.
+This makes sense because people would rarely get a ticket from LA to Santa Barbara while they're at a train station in Providence, RI, right?

 Therefore, the machines only know three things: